toptensoftware/JsonKit/readme.md

 ## Custom Formatting

-Custom formatting can be used for any type.
+Custom formatting can be used on any type.
 Say we have the following type:

     struct Point
     {